fireheart17/OrderBook/README.md

    - **Midquote**: Calculates and returns the midquote, which is the average of the best bid and best ask prices.
    - **Spread**: Calculates and returns the spread, which is the difference between the best bid and best ask prices.
    - **Level Info**: Provides information about the order book at a specific level, such as price and quantity of orders.
-   - **Depth**: Calculates and returns the total quantity of orders at a given price level or better.

 ## Other Order Types